The Beginning of the Universe as We Know It; Birthdays of Adam, Lilith, & Eve; Conception of Jesus, Start of the Year March 25th

 On its annual cycle, the Sun is always on the move.
 At the Equinox the Sun now rises due East, and sets due West.
 It then rises every day further towards the north and sets further to the South until the Solstice.
 The Solstices mark the extreme Northerly and Southerly rising and settings.
 Dawn and Dusk vary accordingly.

 So, the only real fixed point in the Sun’s entire journey (as seen from Earth) is Noon.
 Every day of the year, every day of our lives, the Sun is at the highest point at Noon.
 And this is the definition of South.
 But the Sun never strays into the North.
-So the North is the polar opposite of the South- cold, remote, more mysterious, unknowable almost.
+So the North is the polar opposite of the South- cold, remote, more mysterious.

 To my mind, it makes, of the Cardinal Points, the South very special.
 At Stonehenge, there are two exits.
 The biggest is aligned to the Midsummer Sunrise and Midwinter Sunset axis.
 But there is a smaller second entrance and this aligned due South.
 There is also a uniquely small standing stone in the main circle of Sarsens, which is aligned to the South.
 (Although we don’t know if this stone is original).
 However, there was some sort of corridor heading South through the mysterious wooden phase which precedent the stone Stonehenge.
-So, we can be fairly sure South was important at Stonehenge.
+So, we can be sure South was important at Stonehenge.

-Sketch of Stonehenge showing the smallest Sarsen stone to the North of the Southern Entrance
+Sketch of Stonehenge showing the smallest Sarsen stone near the Southern Entrance

 Noon, derives from ‘nona hora’ in Latin and is ‘one of the seven fixed prayer times in traditional Christian denominations.’
 (Wikipedia)